daviebadger/books/restructuredtext/restructuredtext.rst

 Warning Directive
 """""""""""""""""

-Add a warning to a text:
+Add a warning to a text (a user should be warned about a possible problem):

 .. code:: rst